 She pressed on, each step measured and careful.
 The slight throb in her foot reminded her of the jagged stone with every movement.

-The walk took nearly twenty minutes.
-The road was straight, yet every block felt longer than the last.
+The walk took merely 5 minutes.
+The road was a simple trek, yet every block felt longer than the last.
 Finally, the station came into view, its door propped open with a simple doorstop.
-Inside, men in uniform moved with practiced efficiency, checking in for their shifts, bustling in and out.
+Inside, men in uniform moved with practiced efficiency, checking in for their shifts, bustling about like busy bees.

 Some arrived in police cars, others on foot.
 Inori gulped, the sight was intimidating, all adults, all strangers.
-But this was no time to be shy.
+But it was no time to be shy.

 She took a deep breath and approached steadily.
 "Ehm… excuse me, sir."